 Revision Rhinoplasty in Seattle Washington

 A revision rhinoplasty is sometimes performed for patients who have one or both nasal bones that have drifted outwards from the previous surgery and need to be straightened or narrowed with osteotomies.
 Some patients have a residual minor dorsal hump, which can be shaved down with a rasp.
 The irregularities across the bridge line can be composed of either cartilage or bone, and are the most common of the irregularities present after a primary rhinoplasty procedure, especially when patients have thin skin.
-When patients have concave upper lateral cartilages in the mid-portion of the nose, or an inverted V. deformity, spreader grafts are placed underneath the concave upper lateral cartilage.
+When patients have concave upper-lateral cartilages in the mid-section of the nose, or an inverted V. deformity, spreader grafts are inserted under the concave upper lateral cartilage.
 Some patients require spreader grafts placed on both sides of the nose for an inverted V. deformity, or only on the concave side when there is a crooked nose present.
 The nasal tip cartilages can be asymmetric after a rhinoplasty procedure, therefore, cartilage grafting techniques are performed either as an onlay graft or sutured onto the tip cartilages.
-A residual bulbous nasal tip is reduced with suture techniques applied to the lower lateral cartilages of the nasal tip, which reduces the width of the tip.
+A residual bulbous nasal tip is reduced with suture techniques applied to the lower lateral cartilages of the tip of the nose, which reduces the width of the tip.
 Thick skin and extensive scar tissue in the tip of the nose prevent significant reduction in the width of the tip.
 When patients have alar rim collapse, an alar rim graft is performed to restore the anatomy in that location and prevent the nostril rim from collapsing with inspiration.
 Another telltale sign of having had a rhinoplasty is a hanging columella.
 A hanging columella gives the nose a “bottom heavy” look.
-To reduce a hanging columella requires incisions placed on each side of the internal portion of the nose and shaving down the excess cartilage and skin that is present in that area.
+To reduce a hanging columella requires incisions placed on each side of the internal part of the nose and shaving down the excess cartilage and skin that is present in that area.
 In addition, the tip of the nose can be rotated upwards or rotated downwards, depending upon where the skin and cartilage are removed.
 An alar-plasty is performed when there are residual wide nostrils after a primary rhinoplasty.
 An alar-plasty involves removal of a wedge of skin at the base of the nostrils to narrow them.
 Revision rhinoplasty can be accomplished with either open or closed rhinoplasty approach, depending upon the surgeon’s choice and preference.
 A closed rhinoplasty approach involves placement of all the incisions on the inside of the nose to gain access to the tip, bridge, and nasal bones to make the required changes.
 An open rhinoplasty involves the same incisions on the inside of the nose plus an external incision across the columella.
-The Seattle Rhinoplasty Center is a Medicare certified outpatient surgery center located in downtown Seattle, Washington located adjacent to Swedish/Providence Medical Center under the direction of Dr William Portuese.
+The Seattle Facial Plastic Surgery Center – a Medicare certified outpatient surgery center in downtown Seattle, Washington located adjacent to Swedish/Providence Medical Center under the direction of Dr William Portuese.